gohrhyyan/MOS-UI/README.md

         TX packets 0  bytes 0 (0.0 B)
         TX errors 0  dropped 16 overruns 0  carrier 0  collisions 0
 ```
+You should now be able to use the command ssh to connect to the pi over USB

+#Pi environment setup
 1) Follow the steps outlined in https://docs.mainsail.xyz/setup/getting-started/manual-setup, install and set up Klipper, then Moonraker, but not Mainsail, we'll do a custom instal for this.
 2) Test the connection using http://localhost:7125/printer/status to ensure that Klipper and Moonraker are interfacing correctly.
 3) Helpful videos for installing Klipper: https://youtu.be/nI8o6yQRxpY?si=SBUc8BNKDtQh0sdx